Protoqol/VividLog/README.md

 ```

 ## Release History (v1.0.0)
+* 1.0.3
+    * v is now bound to window.vividLog & global.vividLog instead of *.v
+    * Readme updates
 * 1.0.0
     * The first release, it's now working and can be used.
 * 0.9.0